18 Rare Vintage Photos of What Life Was Like in the 1950s

 Saying goodbye as husbands left for war

 Women did not serve in combat, but this soldier was on his way to fight in the Korean War, which lasted from mid-1950 through mid-1953.
-Check out this in-depth look at what it was like to be a woman in the 1920s.

 Even stars had to be good mothers